FatKidddd/minecraft-aimbot/README.md

 - GUI smallest to remove interfering elements

 #### Struggles
-- When testing mouse movement accuracy, I found that mouse movements can sometimes be inaccurate even with 0.3s delay, but I probably tested this wrongly
-- This led to a lot of unnecessary movement calibration fixes that wasted time
+- When testing mouse movement accuracy, I misinterpeted that mouse movements were inaccurate but they were actually due to other issues.
+This led to a lot of pointless movement calibration fixes that wasted time.
-- Image processing technique was originally not as good, and because garbage in, garbage out, a lot of unnecessary calibration fixes were made
+- Image processing technique was originally not as good.
+Since garbage in, garbage out, this led to many ineffective calibration attempts.